chbh-opensource/chbh-on-bear/docs/software/conda.md

 (base) [<usr>@bb-pg-login04 ~]$ ipython # to start a ipython shell
 ```

-## Crate Virtual Environments with Conda
+## Create virtual environments with `conda`

 In most cases, the `base` environment should be enough.
-But if you are working on multiple projects, especially when you have deep learning projects or developing a toolbox
-that might be sensitive to specific environmental conditions, it is important to take measures to ensure consistency and prevent any problems that could arise from changes in the environment.
+But if you are working on multiple projects, especially when you have deep learning projects or developing a toolbox that might be sensitive to specific environmental conditions, it is important to take measures to ensure consistency and prevent any problems that could arise from changes in the environment.

 Type the following command to create and enter a new environment: